martinpaljak/ant-javacard/README.md

    * `exportmap` attribute - if set to true, use pre-defined export file.
 Optional.
    * `jar` attribute - path where to save the generated archive JAR file.
 Optional.
    * `jca` attribute - path where to save the generated JavaCard Assembly (JCA) file.
 Optional.
-   * `verify` attribute - if set to false, disables verification of the resulting CAP file with offcardeverifier.
+   * `verify` attribute - if set to false, the converter does not verify the resulting CAP file with the off-card verifier.
 Optional.
    * `debug` attribute - if set to true, generates debug CAP components.
 Optional.
    * `strip` attribute - if set to true, removes class files from target CAP.
 Optional.
    * `ints` attribute - if set to true, enables support for 32 bit `int` type.
 Optional.